This summary also appears under Alternative Dispute Resolution

 Court: Michigan Court of Appeals (Unpublished)

-Judge(s): Per Curiam – Murray, Jansen, and Shapiro
+Judge(s): Per Curiam – Jansen, Saad, and Donofrio

 © 2014 State Bar of Michigan